Haselnussbomber/HaselTweaks/README.md

 ### Gear Set Grid

 A window that displays a grid view of all the items in each gear set, making it easier to figure out which items to upgrade next.
+This is not meant to be a replacement for the Gear Set List window, but rather a supplement to it.

 Configuration options: